Impact of the Jordanian Occupation

 Judea & Samara flourished once more with the influx of its rightful inhabitants; many of the first Jewish returnees were relatives of those massacred and expelled by the Jordanians.
 However, due to the egregious stipulations in the 1993 Oslo Accords, the unified Judea & Samaria was carved antisemitically into Areas A, B, and C.

-Area A contains a multitude of Jewish religious and historical sites (including Rachel’s Tomb), and is now under the sole administration of the terrorist Palestinian Authority.
+Area A contains a multitude of Jewish faith-based and historical sites (including Rachel’s Tomb), and is now under the sole administration of the terrorist Palestinian Authority.
 To add insult, Israelis are not even allowed in all of Area A.

 Area B is civically controlled by the Palestinian Authority, while only Area C, where both Jews & Arabs live freely, is under complete control of the Israeli government.